 How to upload pdfs to WordPress using a plugin?

-If you are among them who love to use classic editor but unable to embed pdf in the classic editor, then you can use the plugin.
+If you are among them who love to use classic editor and looking for how to embed pdfs in the classic editor, then you can use the plugin.

 You can find numerous plugins on WordPress to embed pdf files, but I recommend the Embed Pdf Viewer plugin.
 It is the simplest and easy-to-use plugin.